erinvdoyle/instatrip/README.md

 The color and design scheme for the starting screen of **Instatrip** were chosen to give a slightly nostalgic, retro feel, reminiscent of the travel agency advertisements and city destination posters of yesteryear.
 The background image for the page, an island sunset, inspired the color choice for the rest of the program.

-While this project by nature limits styling liberties, I enjoyed colorizing the text and making generous use of emoji to compliment the fun, light-hearted tone set by the copy.
+While this project by nature limits styling liberties, I enjoyed colorizing the text and making generous use of emoji to complement the fun, light-hearted tone set by the copy.
 Booking flights and tending to travel details can often be a dreary affair.
 The aim here is to break the tedium and usher in a bit of excitement

 <p align="center">
     <img src="assets/documentation/bg.png" height="150" style="margin-right: 20px;"/>